Preferred: (408) 924-5347

 - Doctor of Philosophy, Anthropology, Univ Of Cal-Santa Barbara, United States, 1985

-Dr. Jan English Lueck is a Professor of Anthropology at San Jose State University and an active Research Affiliate at the Institute for the Future.
+Dr. Jan English Lueck is a Professor of Anthropology at San Jose State University and a Distinguished Fellow at the Institute for the Future.
 In 2004, she was selected Outstanding Professor at San Jose State University.
+She has also served as an Associate Dean and Interim Dean in the College of Social Sciences.
+She is Past President of the Southwestern Anthropological Association and President-Elect of the Society for the Anthropology of Work, within the American Anthropological Association.
 Dr. English Lueck has a doctorate from the University of California, Santa Barbara, where she studied social change and community life among alternative health practitioners, resulting in Health in the New Age: a Study in California Holistic Practices (1990).
 Chinese Intellectuals on the World Frontier (1997) emerged from a study of scientists and technologists in the People's Republic of China and Hong Kong.
 Since 1992, she has worked with Chuck Darrah at San Jose State to develop the Silicon Valley Cultures Project, conducting research on the region’s distinctive culture.
 From this research emerged the books, Cultures@SiliconValley (2002), winner of the 2006 Diana Forsythe Prize, and Busier than Ever!
 Why American Families can’t Slow Down, (with Darrah and Freeman) and her latest book, Being and Well-being: Health and the Working Bodies of Silicon Valley.